gncnpk/OmegleToolkit/README.md

 ## Features
 * Blacklisted phrases detection and automatically skips
-* Simple geo location of stranger (video only)
+* Stranger country detection (video only) (Geolocation)
 * User-defined IP blacklist (video only)
+* User-defined Country blacklist (video only) (Geolocation)

-## Simple Geo Location
+## Geolocation
-Please obtain a API key from https://ipgeolocation.io/ for this feature to work.
+Please obtain a API key from https://ipgeolocation.io/ for geolocation features to work.

 ## To-Do
 * Brainstorm more ideas